 We performed our newest play, Under the Bonnet, based on the life and work of Lucretia Mott, James Mott, and Frederick Douglass at Julia de Burgos Elementary School and The Providence Center, among other venues.

-Due to Covid-19 our remaining scheduled performances in the Philadelphia area needed to be cancelled.
+Due to Covid-19 some performances in the Philadelphia area needed to be cancelled.

-However, we are currently partnering with Historic Fair Hill to perform a shorter version of the play two times on August 22nd - 3pm and 4pm - at the Historic Fair Hill Burial Ground.
-It will be free to the public and social distancing protocols will be followed.
-More details coming soon!
+outdoor performances, we partnered with Historic Fair Hill to perform a shorter version of the play two times on August 22nd at Historic Fair Hill Burial Ground.
+It was free to the public and social distancing protocols were followed.

 Due to Covid-19 much of our community engagement work in the spring and summer of 2020 has needed to be through Zoom.
-We now have a team of lead artists who will continue with the work throughout 2020-21 with a culminating performance in the summer of 2021.
+With our team of lead artists we are continuing to work throughout 2020-21 with a culminating performance in the summer of 2021.
 Our lead artists are: Eric Carter, Director; Sofía Anastasia, Director; and Alec Hersh, Playwright.